Ask a doctor about a prescription for PARACETAMOL CINFA 1 g TABLETS

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Read this leaflet carefully before you start to take this medicine, because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-Contents of the pack and additional information
+Contents of the Package Leaflet

-Warnings and precautions
+Warnings and Precautions

-Consult your doctor or pharmacist before starting to take paracetamol cinfa.
+Consult your doctor or pharmacist before starting to take Paracetamol Cinfa.

-Children and adolescents
+Children and Adolescents

-Interference with analytical tests
+Interference with Analytical Tests

 Paracetamol may alter the values of analytical determinations of uric acid and glucose.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

-In particular, if you are taking any of the following medications, as it may be necessary to modify the dose of some of them or interrupt treatment:
+In particular, if you are taking any of the following medications, it may be necessary to modify the dose of some of them or interrupt treatment:

-Inform your doctor or pharmacist if you are taking:
+Also, inform your doctor or pharmacist if you are taking:

 Taking this medication with food does not affect its efficacy.

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-In case of need, paracetamol can be used during pregnancy.
+If necessary, paracetamol can be used during pregnancy.
 You should use the lowest possible dose that reduces pain or fever and use it for the shortest possible time.
 Contact your doctor if the pain or fever does not decrease or if you need to take the medication more frequently.

 Paracetamol passes into breast milk, so breastfeeding women should consult their doctor or pharmacist before taking this medication.

-Driving and operating machinery
+Driving and Using Machines

-The influence of paracetamol on the ability to drive and operate machinery is negligible or insignificant.
+The influence of paracetamol on the ability to drive and use machines is zero or insignificant.

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this medication exactly as indicated by your doctor or pharmacist.
+If in doubt, consult your doctor or pharmacist again.

 This medication is taken orally.